gardenjs/docs/src/routes/(documentation)/docs/get-started/examples/examples.md

 }
 ```

-## Interactive controls with params
+## Interactive controls with parameters

-In addition to static examples, you can add interactive controls to your components using <a href="/docs/get-started/parameters">params</a>.
-Params create input fields in the Gardenjs panel that allow you to dynamically modify component properties without changing code.
+Parameters create input fields in the Gardenjs panel so you can change component properties without editing code. **Parameters are generated automatically from the `input` data of your examples** in the `.das.js` file: each example’s `input` keys become panel controls.
+You can optionally define a `params` array in the `.das.js` file to specify this behaviour (e.g. labels, control types, or extra fields).
 This is especially useful for testing different property combinations and states.

-Learn more about available param types and how to use them in the <a href="/docs/get-started/parameters">params documentation</a>.
+Learn more about available controls and how to configure them in the <a href="/docs/get-started/parameters">parameters documentation</a>.